 - 2 large carrots cut into 1-inch chunks

 - 2 tablespoons freshly minced parsley cup

 - 1-2 tablespoons cornstarch plus an equal amount of water or broth

 - Cut pork into 1-inch chunks (or a little larger).

 - Heat a large soup pot or dutch oven on the stove over medium-high heat.
 Melt 1 tablespoon each oil and butter.
 Add pork, onions and celery and brown for several minutes on all sides; pork does not have to be cooked all the way through.

-- Add spices and bay leaves and cook for about a minute, then add broth and tomatoes (with the juice).
+- Add garlic, dried thyme, rosemary and bay leaves and cook for about a minute, then add broth and tomatoes (with the juice).
 Bring to a boil, reduce heat to low and simmer for about an hour or until pork is tender.

 - Add potatoes, carrots, and green beans to the stew and bring to a boil.
 Reduce the heat to low again and cover.
 Simmer for an additional 15-20 minutes or until vegetables are tender and broth is slightly thickened.

-- If using, stir in the cornstarch slurry (optional, below) simmer, uncovered, for 10-15 minutes or until thickened.
+- To thicken the stew: In a small bowl, whisk together cornstarch and water or broth with a fork until smooth.
+Stir in the cornstarch slurry and simmer, uncovered, for 5-10 minutes or until thickened.
 Stir in fresh minced parsley.

 - Store leftovers in airtight containers in the fridge for up to 4 days.
 Reheat in the microwave or on the stovetop.

 - Pork Stew freezes exceptionally well.
 Store in freezer containers, leaving about an inch of space at the top for expansion.
 Freeze for up to 4 months.
 Thaw in the fridge overnight and reheat on the stovetop or in the microwave.